rizinorg/cutter/docs/source/contributing.rst

 .. tip::
    **Need help?** Our community strives to be friendly, open, and accessible for new contributors.
 If you have any difficulties getting involved or finding answers to you questions, please `come and ask your questions on our Telegram or IRC groups <https://cutter.re/#community>`_.

-   We know that set up to work on Cutter and finding issues that are good fit for your skills can be a challenge.
+   We know that set up to work on Cutter and finding issues that are a good fit for your skills can be a challenge.
 We're always looking for ways to improve this process: making Cutter more open, accessible, and easier to participate with.
-If you're having any trouble following this documentation, or hit a barrier you can't get around, please contact us.
+If you're having any trouble following this documentation or hit a barrier you can't get around, please contact us.

 ---------